Infractions/Parking - Response Options

 - Penalty being accessed

-- Loss of driver's license/privilege and/or
+- Potential loss of driver's license/privilege and/or

 - Case being referred to a collection agency.

 A contested hearing means you wish to contest (or challenge) the infraction.
 The judge determines by a preponderance of the evidence if there will be a "committed" or "not committed" finding to the offense.
-If there is a committed finding by the judge, the offense is reported to Department of Licensing.
+If there is a committed finding by the judge, the offense is reported to the Department of Licensing.
 A not committed finding or dismissal is not reported.

 1) Pay the administrative costs in full by your due date;